Building NEST on macOS¶

 make -j4 # -j4 builds in parallel using 4 processes make install make installcheck

-Installing into a virtual environment¶
+Install NEST outside of a virtual environment¶

 Conda with Intel MKL¶